 Adding seeds and nuts to your diet is one of the best things you can do!
 Not only are they loaded with fiber, vitamins, and minerals, but you’ll find that many of them are an amazing source of Omega-3 fatty acids.
 These fatty acids offer A LOT of health benefits, including improved heart health, boosted brain power, reduced inflammation, and anti-aging properties.

-More Antioxidants -- These little seeds contain lignans, a form of antioxidants that improve gut health, feed the good bacteria in your intestines, improve circulation, reduce cholesterol build-up, prevent cholesterol from hardening into plaque, and controlling blood sugar levels.
-All EXCELLENT reasons to eat more flaxseed!
+More Antioxidants — These little seeds contain lignans, a form of antioxidants that improve gut health, feed the good bacteria in your intestines, improve circulation, reduce cholesterol build-up, prevent cholesterol from hardening into plaque, and controlling blood sugar levels.